plasmashen/AI-Security-Papers/README.md

 **Method**
 *Feature-Indistinguishable Attack (FIA)*
 - Optimization
-	1. drive adversarial examples into target category.
+	1. Drive adversarial examples into target category.
-	2. an adversarial example has a feature vector along a direction similar to that of the target representation.
+	2. An adversarial example has a feature vector along a direction similar to that of the target representation.
+- Basic Scheme
-	3. choose the expectation of feature representations of benign examples in 𝐶𝑡 as the target representation.
+	1. Choose the expectation of feature representations of benign examples in 𝐶𝑡 as the target representation.
+	2. Remove outliers with DBSCAN before calculating the expectation
+- Adaptive Iteration

+**Comments**
+1. Impossible in black-box

 #### Feature space perturbations yield more transferable adversarial examples (CVPR 2019)

 **Method** *Activation Attack (AA)*